The day open source died: a story about Minecraft, Bukkit, and the GPL

 Why did I write this?

 Because I keep coming back to this story, across my life.
 I was writing an event report about a copyleft licensing conference I went to in February 2020, when I recapped this same story to someone there in-person.
-It wasn’t the first time I told this story at a conference.
+It wasn’t the first time I told this story at a conference though.
 It’s such an interesting case study of copyleft licensing.

 But as my first open source community and also something I invested nearly a whole decade of my life into (as have countless others), this experience shaped my outlook on open source and community in an unusual way.
 It’s an experience I can’t forget.
 Even if I only have an abrupt ending to this story, it’s a story that I think deserves to be told, in respect to those who invested far more time, energy, money, and tears in this than I ever have.